 Hi, My name is Sheila and I am the Living Smart Girl.

-My goal is to bring everyone the latest and greatest tips and advice on fitness,
+My goal as a lifestyle blogger is to bring my readers the latest and greatest tips and advice on fitness,

 I love fitness, but life is more than just exercise and when you visit Living Smart Girl

 you can connect the dots and live a well rounded life ~ the Living Smart way.

 I love sharing who I am with my readers.
 I think it helps others understand me and my blog to know who I am and what I love.

 I spend my days sitting at my computer blogging, networking, and researching ideas and products that I want to share with my readers.
 I am very fortunate to be able to work from home.
 I have done many things in my life only to find that being at home is what works best for me, and my family.

 Being diagnosed in 2005 with Fibromyalgia has sure changed a lot of things in my life.
 Living with Fibro isn’t easy and everyone who has it deals with it in their own way.
 Me, I try to deal one minute at a time.
 There are days I am full of energy and then days I want to do nothing more than curl up in a ball and cry.